Palmwoods, Queensland: History

 The small town was previously named Merriman Flats in 1881 by the Kuskopfs who were early European settlers in the area.

 Palmwoods Provisional School opened on 21 October 1889.
 On 1 January 1909, it became Palmwoods State School.
 A preschool was added in 1985.

 Palmwoods railway station opened in 1891 leading to the nearby town to be renamed Palmwoods after the Piccabeen Palm groves growing in the area.

+The Palmwoods Progress Association was established in 1902.
+Afterwards, the name Palmwoods was mentioned in the description of the Australian handbook in 1903.

 Palmwoods Post Office opened by 1902 (a receiving office had been open from 1892).

 Palmwoods Union Church opened in 1903.
 It was built from timber.

 From 1915 to 1935, the Palmwoods-Buderim tramway connected Palmwoods to Buderim for the transport of passengers and goods.

 Palmwoods Presbyterian Church was opened on Saturday 1 November 1924 by the Reverend James Gibson, the Moderator of the Queensland Presbyterian Assembly.
 Built from timber, it was the first church to open in Palmwoods.
 It was built using funds raised almost entirely by the local Women's Guild.
 It has subsequently closed and was demolished after 1975.

 St Augustine of Canterbury Anglican church was opened and dedicated on Saturday 23 May 1925 by the Archbishop of Brisbane, Gerald Sharp.
 It was built from timber and fibro-cement at a cost of £435 and could seat 100 people.
 It was designed and built by Vincent Batt of Palmwoods.